-Depending on where you plan to manufacture or sell your electronic product, you’ll need to familiarize yourself with the rules and regulations for your chosen organization and comply with them.
+Depending on where you plan to sell your electronic product, you’ll need to familiarize yourself with the rules and regulations for your chosen market and comply with them.

 FCC: An Overview

 According to the FCC, all electronic goods that operate at a frequency of 9 kHz are required to undergo testing.
 The testing process aims to verify that eligible electronic devices adhere to the official FCC Code.

 As the main authority in the technology sector, the FCC has the primary goal of overseeing all innovation, law and regulation in the communications field.

-Products that have the FCC’s seal of approval have undergone rigorous testing.
+All products that have the FCC’s seal of approval have undergone rigorous testing.
 This official certification tells consumers that the electronic device they own is safe to use.

 CE: An Overview

 The European Union designated the Conformitè Europëenne (CE) mark as its official emblem for regulating all goods sold in the European Economic Area (EEA).
-If your product is emblazoned with the CE mark, you’re affirming that the item fulfills the EU’s New Approach Directives.
+If your product carries the CE mark, you’re affirming that the item fulfills the EU’s New Approach Directives.

-- Fulfills all the requirements for the appropriate European product directives
+- Fulfills all the requirements for the appropriate European product directives.

-- Fulfills the requirements for the relevant European safety & performance standards
+- Fulfills the requirements for the relevant European safety & performance standards.

-- Meets its purpose and is not at risk of endangering lives or property
+- Meets its purpose and is not at risk of endangering lives or property.

 By ensuring that these standards are met, the EU helps guarantee a greater degree of safety for goods sold in the EEA.